Full Guide to Rotary Screw Air Compressors

 Advantages of Rotary Screw Air Compressors

-Compared to reciprocating or piston-type air compressors, rotary screw air compressors can produce more compressed air (measured in Cubic Feet per Minute, or CFM) per horsepower.
+• Higher CFM per Horsepower: Compared to reciprocating or piston-type air compressors, rotary screw air compressors can produce more compressed air (measured in Cubic Feet per Minute, or CFM) per horsepower.
 A rotary screw air compressor delivers 4-5 CFM per HP, while a reciprocating air compressor delivers 3-4 CFM per HP.
 In other words, if you compare a 20HP reciprocating compressor to a 20HP rotary screw air compressor, the rotary screw will produce 20-25% more air.
-That means they use less energy for producing the same volume of compressed air.
+That means they use less energy to produce the same volume of compressed air.

-Rotary screw air compressors can crank out a lot of compressed air continuously—in fact, that’s what they are designed to do.
-A rotary screw air compressor operates best at 100% duty cycle.
+• Continuous Use and Consistent Airflow: Rotary screw air compressors can crank out a lot of compressed air continuously — in fact, that’s what they are designed to do.
+A rotary screw air compressor operates best at 100% duty cycle most piston compressors cannot run at this duty cycle.
 Since they can produce air at high CFM on a continuous basis, they are a great choice for 24/7 production operations.
 Depending on your application, you may be able to skip the receiver tank and just power operations directly from the air compressor.
 You can also count on a rotary screw air compressor for highly consistent airflow, so you can size your air compressor very close to your maximum use scenario.

-A rotary screw air compressor costs more upfront but will save money in the long run.
+• Lower Total Cost of Ownership: A rotary screw air compressor costs more up front but will save money in the long run.
 In addition to lower energy costs due to their higher CFM output, a rotary screw air compressor just lasts longer than a reciprocating or piston-type air compressor.
-A rotary screw compressor can last between 60,000 – 80,000 hours before a rebuild is necessary—about 6-8 times as long as a reciprocating air compressor.
+A rotary screw compressor can last up to 100,000 hours with proper maintenance before a rebuild is necessary — about 6-8 times as long as a reciprocating air compressor.

-Rotary screw air compressors deliver very clean air with low oil carryover.
-An oil-injected rotary screw compressor will have an oil carryover of ~3 ppm.
+• Cleaner Air: Rotary screw air compressors deliver very clean air with low oil carryover.
+An oil-injected rotary screw compressor will have oil carryover of ~3 ppm, compared to 10 ppm or more for a typical piston compressor.
 Oil-free compressors, of course, have no oil carryover.

-Are rotary screw air compressors quiet?
+• Quiet Operation: Are rotary screw air compressors quiet?
 Compared to the alternative, yes.
 The action of the rotary screws is quieter than the action of moving pistons.
-A rotary screw air compressor may also have a sound-dampening enclosing.
+A rotary screw air compressor may also have a sound-dampening enclosure.
 A typical rotary screw air compressor will operate at 65-75 dBA, or somewhere between the noise level of a car engine and a vacuum cleaner.
 A rotary screw air compressor will also generate less vibration.

-Typical internal operating temperatures for a rotary screw air compressor are ~ 80-99°F. For comparison, a piston-type or reciprocating air compressor operates at internal temperatures of ~150-200°F. Lower temperatures translate to less work for coolers and air dryers, further saving energy costs.
+• Cooler Temperatures: Typical internal operating temperatures for a rotary screw air compressor are 140-160°F. For comparison, a piston-type or reciprocating air compressor operates at internal temperatures of 150-200°F or greater.
+Lower temperatures translate to less work for coolers and air dryers, further saving energy costs.

 Disadvantages of Rotary Screw Air Compressors